mishra-lab/cihr-multiprovince-covid-project/README.md

 Evaluating the differential impact of what we have done, as we prioritize what to do next: a multi-provincial intervention modeling study using population-based data

 ## Funding:
-Canadian Institutes of Health Research Operating Grant: COVID-19 May 2020 Rapid Research Funding Opportunity competition
+* Canadian Institutes of Health Research Operating Grant: COVID-19 May 2020 Rapid Research Funding Opportunity competition
+* Canadian Institutes of Health Research Operating Grant: SARS-CoV-2 variants supplement stream 1 (acceleration of research on SARS-CoV-2 variants): COVID-19 Rapid Research
+* Canadian Institutes of Health Research Operating Grant: SARS-CoV-2 variants supplement stream 2 (formulation of network): COVID-19 Rapid Research Funding Opportunity

 ## Principal investigators (PI):
 * Dr. Sharmistha Mishra (nominated PI; Ontario)